b9Joker108/SeedVault.L-GPT/README.md

-I envision this repository to house an actionable script (or suite of scripts), along with all the necessary information and processes and workflows, nested and embedded in an interactive and user-friendly, graphical and portable, user interface (GUI) environment.
+I envision this repository to house an actionable script (or suite of scripts), along with all the necessary information and processes and workflows, nested and embedded in an interactive and user-friendly, graphical and portable, user interface (GUI) environment, along with the markdown of the project's website, graciously hosted by GitHub and Microsoft.
+The website should seek to showcase all aspects of the project, its timeline and development, and seek to draw active skilled and/or interested and passionate parties to the project.

 I hope that the prototyping and functionality of this project will subsequently be optimised for diverse systems and purposes, in manifold emergent and tangential projects and initiatives.

 I feel that this is the most appropriate metaphorical section in our archetypal vertiginous and fecund project outline, to list the required skills (from a rudimentary or skill audit), to